How to deal with emotional crises

-- Don’t obsessively relive the event: Your nervous system will feel overwhelmed if you continuously evoke that traumatic event.
-You will not be able to think clearly when you have them replaying over and over again.
+- Don’t obsessively relive the event: Your nervous system will feel overwhelmed if you continuously evoke the traumatic event.
+You will not be able to think clearly when you have it replaying over and over again.
 You will say that you are not able to control it, so a suggestion I give you is to keep yourself distracted by reading or cooking.
 Whatever activity you find rewarding.

 - Get back into your routine: Routines are comfortable and comforting, so getting back into them will help you feel a little better.
-Events like these may be so big that they force you to change your schedule at school or work, but you can still find a routine structure to apply to meals or bedtime.
+Events like these may be so big that they force you to change your schedule at school or work, but you can still find a routine to apply to meals or bedtime.

 How to help children cope with a crisis

 Children are fragile and need our protection, and you should know that some children react immediately in a crisis, while others take much longer.
 Also, the signs of emotional distress are closely related to the child’s age.
 The same goes for the child’s previous experiences and how he or she deals with stress.